tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 \copy titles_flattened FROM './expanded_df.csv' DELIMITER ',' CSV HEADER;
 ```

-Now we can train a classification model using XGBoost on this data using `pgml`.
+Train a classification model using XGBoost on this data using the `pgml` extension.

 ```sql
 SELECT * FROM pgml.train(